Powerlearnproject/se-assignment-2-introduction-to-software-engineering-oRocket/README.md

 `Modularity` is the practice of dividing a software system into smaller, independent modules or components, each responsible for a specific aspect of functionality.
 These modules can be developed, tested, and maintained separately, and they interact with each other through well-defined interfaces.

-1. How Modularity Improves Maintainability:
+1. `How Modularity Improves Maintainability`:
     - Isolation of Changes: Changes made to one module have minimal impact on other modules.
 This reduces the risk of introducing bugs and makes it easier to understand and maintain the code.
     - Code Reusability: Modular code can be reused in different parts of the system or even in other projects, reducing redundancy and saving development time.
     - Encapsulation of Complexity: Each module hides its internal workings, exposing only what is necessary through its interface.
 This simplifies understanding and debugging of the system.
     - Parallel Development: Different teams or developers can work on different modules simultaneously, speeding up development and reducing bottlenecks.

-2. How Modularity Improves Scalability:
+2. `How Modularity Improves Scalability`:
     - Component-based Architecture: Modularity facilitates a component-based architecture, where new functionality can be added by integrating new modules or replacing existing ones without affecting the entire system.
     - Horizontal Scaling: Systems designed with modularity can be scaled horizontally by adding more instances of existing modules, distributing the workload across multiple servers or nodes.
     - Vertical Scaling: Individual modules can be optimized or replaced to improve performance or accommodate increased demands, without affecting the entire system.